-Most high schools have a lot of extracurricular opportunities.
-There’s a good chance there’s a club or volunteer activity that may interest your teen.
-Churches, town sports leagues, the local youth orchestra and even an afterschool job can be good places for teens to make friends.
-Check out clubs and meetings in your area that might be a good fit in case your child misses something.
-Then you can mention what you find in a low-key way.
+extracurricular opportunities.
+There’s a good chance there’s a club or a volunteer activity that may interest your teen.
+Churches, town sports leagues, and even an afterschool job can be good places for teens to make friends.

-High school teachers often have passions that they like to share with their students.
+Teachers in middle school and high school often have passions that they like to share with their students.
 If your child has a specific interest or skill, ask around.
 There may be a small group of kids who have the same passion and a teacher who shares that interest.

 Get outside help if necessary.

-Teens who are lonely may self-medicate by taking drugs, drinking or engaging in other risky behaviors.
-If you see signs that your child might be going down this path or if he seems depressed, he needs help.
-Your pediatrician or your child’s school may have suggestions about professionals in your area.
+risky behaviors, too.
+If you see signs that your child might be going down this path, or if you think your child seems depressed, get help.
+Your child’s health care provider or school may have suggestions about professionals in your area.